LinaTeichmann1/calibration/outputs/20260615/readme.txt

 This calibration was done at the BBL EEG lab.
 The VPIXX OLED was used in research mode.
-The room was dark
+The room was dark.
+NOTE: This calibration is INVALID as we noticed late than night mode was activated!!!